AIRS — AirSculpt Technologies, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Revenue Decline: Continued decline in revenue and same-store sales for Q4 2025, reflecting a challenging consumer spending environment.
+- Revenue Decline: Continued decline in revenue and same-store sales year-over-year, indicating challenges in consumer spending.

-- Delayed 10-K Filing: Issues related to intercompany transactions and lease accounting led to a delay in the 10-K filing, although it did not impact cash or operations.
+- 10-K Filing Delay: Issues related to intercompany transactions and lease accounting led to a delay in the 10-K filing, raising concerns about financial reporting processes.

 5. Notable Q&A Insights